karunakarrao/DevOps/Terraform/Terraform Basics.md

 -------------------------------------------------------------------------------------------
 Provisioners Behaviour:
 -------------------------------------------------------------------------------------------
-in the above example we run the provisioners during the creation time. if we want to run the provisioners during the ec2 instance destring time we can use when condition.
+in the above example we run the provisioners during the creation time. if we want to run the provisioners during the ec2 instance destring time we can use with when condition.
 ```
 provisioner "local-exec" {
     command = "echo Instance ${aws_instance.webserver.public_ip} created > /tmp/aws_instance_ip.txt"